-Our Dubia roach gut load helps deliver a densely packed, nutrient rich meal to your animals.
-It contains vitamins, minerals, and other micro, macro, and phyto-nutrients – many of which insectivores often lack in captivity but need for good health (external link).
+Our Dubia roach gut load helps deliver a densely packed, nutrient-rich meal to your animals.
+It contains vitamins, minerals, and many of the micronutrients, macronutrients, and phytonutrients insectivores tend to lack in captivity but need for good health (external link).

-We formulated our gutload with two goals in mind.
-The first is to provide extra servings of the nutrients so often deficient among captive insectivores.
+We formulated our gut load with two goals in mind.
+The first goal is to provide extra servings of the nutrients so often deficient among captive insectivores.
 The second goal is to mimic the insectivore’s diet as close as possible by resembling the insect’s natural diet.

 Our in-house Dubia roach chow serves as the base for our Dubia Roach Gut Load.
-This is a thoroughly researched and tested roach chow that we use for our own Dubia roach production.
-From there, we add ingredients with vitamins, minerals, and other substances insectivores need for good health.
+It is a thoroughly researched and tested roach chow that we use for our own Dubia roach production.
+From there, we add ingredients containing vitamins, minerals, and other substances insectivores need for good health.
 We pay particular attention to the “nutrients of concern” for captive insectivores, using whole foods whenever possible.

-We created our Dubia Roach Gut Load for use on our own animals.
-Though it’s designed for use with Dubia roaches, we also use it with other insects.
+We created our Dubia Roach Gut Load for use on our animals.
+Though we designed it for Dubia roaches, we also use it with other insects.

 Nutrition for your animals

 This is a true gut load.
 As such, it’s not meant for raising or sustaining roaches.
-Always feed Dubia roaches a diet of fruits, vegetables, and/or a proper roach chow.
-Do not attempt to raise them on this (or any) gut load.
-Gut loads are meant to enhance the nutritional value of the captive insectivore’s diet, not raise insects.
+Always feed Dubia roaches some mix of fruits, vegetables, and a proper roach chow.
+Do not attempt to raise them on this or any other gut load.
+Gut loads enhance the nutritional value of the captive insectivore’s diet.
 For more information, see our article about how to gut load Dubia roaches.

 Our Dubia Roach Gut Load is rich in the following nutrients: